ros-controls/ros2_control/controller_manager/doc/userdoc.rst

 Factors that affect Determinism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When run under the conditions determined in the above section, the determinism is assured upto the limitations of the hardware and the real-time kernel.
-However, there are some following situations that can affect the determinism:
+When run under the conditions determined in the above section, the determinism is assured up to the limitations of the hardware and the real-time kernel.
+However, there are some situations that can affect determinism:

 * When a controller fails to activate, the controller_manager will call the methods ``prepare_command_mode_switch`` and ``perform_command_mode_switch`` to stop the started interfaces.
 These calls can cause jitter in the main control loop.